06 Apr Common Types of Dental Emergencies

-If you lose a crown or filling, rinse your mouth with warm water and take over the counter pain medication if needed.
+If you lose a crown or filling, rinse your mouth with warm water and take over-the-counter pain medication if needed.
 If you lose a crown, be sure to keep it if you can find it.
 Avoid chewing on the affected side.
-Be sure to call us and schedule and appointment as soon as you can.
+Be sure to call us and schedule an appointment as soon as you can.

 2. Dental abscess

 An abscess is a pocket of pus that builds up around the root of a tooth or in the gum tissue.
 They are very serious and can become life-threatening if left untreated.
 If you are experiencing any of the following symptoms be sure to come see us immediately.